Managing insolvency for sole traders and partnerships

 Just make sure that if you do negotiate with your creditors, you do so under the guidance of professional advice from your accountant, lawyer or budgeting expert.
 Never accept any new financial arrangements without first gaining a second opinion from a professional.

-Many insolvents assume filing for bankruptcy is the best or only option available to them, but very often that’s not the case.
+Many insolvent debtors assume filing for bankruptcy is the best or only option available to them, but very often that’s not the case.
 It might not even be an available option.

-If you apply to court for an insolvency procedure, your options will be limited by:
+If you apply to the court or to the Official Assignee to enter into an insolvency procedure, your options will be limited by:

 - the size of your debts